ErmacMKIII/DemolitionSynergy/README.md

 ![Alt text](/misc/DSynergy6.png?raw=true "Various effects")

 # How To Build
-Build was coded in Apache NetBeans 16.
+Build was coded in Apache NetBeans IDE 16.
 Requires Java JDK 11 (or later).
 In order to build the project you are gonna need NetBeans IDE 16 (or later) and following libraries:
-1. LWJGL 3.3.3 with JOML 1.10.5,
+1. LWJGL 3.3.3 with JOML 1.10.5 (not installed, follow the steps below),
 2. Jorbis OGG Decoder (for OGG audio files) (installed),
 3. GapList & BigList (for Block lists) (installed),
 4. Apache logger (Log4J) with dependecies (installed),